CAMB-DSbD/tee-morello-performance-experiments/README.md

 The file [pipe-out-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/pipe-performance/outside-tee-execution/pipe-out-experiment-results.csv)
-collects the results of the experiment without  the use of a compartment.
+stores the results of the experiment run without  the use of a compartment.

 <div align="center">
 <p><em>Table 10: Time to execute write and read from a pipe without a compartment.</em></p>